willy-wagtail/bulbasaur-server/README.md

 ## Perfect media server

-Following the instructions in [this media server guide](https://perfectmediaserver.com/), I've pooled multiple drives into one mount point using mergerfs and exposed it to my local network using Samba.
+Following the instructions in [this media server guide](https://perfectmediaserver.com/), I installed Ubuntu Destop on an old PC, pooled multiple hard drives drives into one mount point using mergerfs and exposed it to my local network using Samba.
+The system is now running 24/7 as a NAS server.

 ## Backing up phone with Syncthing